Jasonette/documentation/docs/android.md

 # Submitting to the play store

-[Check out this documentation](https://support.google.com/googleplay/android-developer/answer/113469?hl=en) on how to submit to the play store.
+[Check out this documentation](https://support.google.com/googleplay/android-developer/answer/113469?hl=en) to learn how to submit to the play store.

 ---